One Thing You Should Do Before Your Child Walks Out the Door Every Morning

-Our kids attend a public elementary school.
+Our kids attend public school.
 They are surrounded by a dynamic group of kids.
 We know that Jesus made each and every single one of the children that walk those hallways precious in His sight.

 There are kids that come from healthy homes with parents that are trying to teach their children the same Christian values as us.
 There are kids that don’t come from healthy home situations that are in desperate need of love and attention.
 Some kids have experienced trauma in their short lifetime.

-I don’t want to run from hard situations or people and that takes straight up prayer.
+I don’t want to run from hard situations or people, and that takes straight up prayer.

 Don't Run.
 Pray.

 I don’t want anyone in our family to run from hard people or situations.